Real estate bubble in Niseko

-More than 20 years ago, Niseko was just a small town, where local poor college students like me sometimes went for skiing.
-I still remember there were few people outside on the street and it was hard to find a place to eat, but now things have drastically changed.
+More than 20 years ago, Niseko was just a small town, where local poor college students like me sometimes visited for skiing.
+I still remember there were few people outside on the street and it was hard to find a place to eat.
+Now, things have drastically changed.
 There are a lot of luxury hotels and stylish restaurants and bars, and the streets are full of foreign tourists, much more than local people.
-I attribute this great commercial success to targeting.
-The boom is said to start from one Australian guy coming to live in Niseko.
-It spread to rich people in Australia and NZ who want to ski even in their summer time (winter here in the Northern Hemisphere), and huge amounts of money have been invested to develop the area according to the demand in a short period of time.
-The targeting is consistent.
+I attribute this great commercial success to targeting skills.

 Many visitors to Niseko praise on the quality of snow, but if it’s about powder snow, we believe our hometown (Asahikawa) is better because it’s much colder.
-We have many ski slopes in powder snow, but there are few ski tourists from overseas.
+We have many ski slopes with powder snow, but there are few ski tourists from overseas.
+In addition, Asahikawa is also one of the three major ramen cities in Hokkaido.
 It’s exactly an unused treasure.
-Our saving grace is our furniture is used in some of the hotels in Niseko.
+Anyway, our furniture is used in some of the hotels in Niseko, for your information.
 Come and enjoy our furniture as well as skiing after the COVID restrictions are lifted!

 - The Maples Niseko (http://themaplesniseko.com/#/)